c39018084/yublog/docs/YUBLOG_USER_MANUAL.md

 1. Go to the YuBlog website
 2. Click **"Sign In"**
 3. Enter your **username**
+4. Choose your sign-in method:
-4. Click **"Sign In with Security Key"**
+   - **"Sign In with Security Key"** (primary method)
+   - **"Sign in with Authenticator App"** (if TOTP is enabled)
-5. Use your security device when prompted
+5. Use your security device or enter your TOTP code when prompted
 6. You're signed in!

+### Security Key Sign-In
+1. Click **"Sign In with Security Key"**
+2. Use your security device when prompted
+3. **For Hardware Keys**: Insert your key and touch the metal contact
+4. **For Biometric**: Use your fingerprint, face, or PIN as prompted
+5. You're automatically redirected to your dashboard

+### Authenticator App Sign-In (TOTP)
+If you have TOTP enabled, you can use this backup method:
+1. Click **"Sign in with Authenticator App"**
+2. Open your authenticator app (Google Authenticator, Authy, etc.)
+3. Find your YuBlog account and note the 6-digit code
+4. Enter the code in the login form
+5. Click **"Sign In"**
+6. You're redirected to your dashboard

 ### What Happens During Sign-In
-- Your browser connects to your security device
+- Your browser connects to your security device or verifies your TOTP code
-- The device verifies your identity (touch, biometric, PIN)
+- The device/app verifies your identity
 - A secure token is created for your session
 - You're automatically redirected to your dashboard

 ### Troubleshooting Sign-In
 - **Device not detected**: Ensure it's properly connected/enabled
 - **Wrong username**: Check spelling and case sensitivity
+- **TOTP code invalid**: Ensure your device time is accurate and use the current code
 - **Timeout**: The process times out after 60 seconds - try again
 - **Browser issues**: Try refreshing the page